box/developer.box.com/content/guides/authentication/jwt/with-sdk.md

 # JWT with SDKs

-the official Box SDKs have build-in support for JWT authentication.
+The official Box SDKs have build-in support for JWT authentication.

 This guide will take you through user authentication using JWT with the use of the Box SDKs.
 JWT authentication is designed for working directly with the